 Just because wholesaling doesn’t require much money, that doesn’t make it easy.
 A wholesaler needs a source of deals and buyers.
 This involves a lot of networking and marketing to find sellers and to build a list of potential buyers.

 Because they need deals with enough margin to make money for them and the investor, these deals aren’t usually found on the internet.
 These are usually off-market deals with distressed sellers who need to sell their houses.
-Often these houses aren’t in great shape or have a title or other problems, which is why they aren’t selling them the traditional way.
+Often these houses aren’t in great shape or have a title or other problems, so they aren’t selling them traditionally.

 - Join local meetups and real estate groups